Employment lawyers providing employment law answers

 How do I start arbitration?

-Surprisingly, many arbitration agreements leave out many important details, including how to begin the arbitration.
-If the agreement does not say how to start the arbitration or how to pick an arbitrator, and assuming that you cannot reach an agreement with the employer as to how to do that, you can ask the court to appoint a neutral arbitrator.
+If the agreement does not say how to demand arbitration or how to pick an arbitrator and you cannot reach an agreement with the employer on how to do that, you can ask the court to appoint a neutral arbitrator.

-The arbitrator or the arbitration service will usually require a filing fee.
+The arbitrator or the arbitration service that provides the arbitrator will usually require a filing fee.
 It can be substantial.
 Nothing will happen until the filing fee is paid.

-Once the filing fee is paid, the parties select an arbitrator.
-The arbitrator will usually hold a preliminary conference.
+Once the filing fee is paid, the parties select an arbitrator, who sets discovery and hearing dates.
+At the point:

 The arbitrator made a terrible decision in my case.
 Can I appeal from the arbitrator’s decision?